 An introductory study of the conventions that shape fiction combined with extensive practice in using these conventions.
 Conducted as a workshop, the course will involve regular writing and discussion of the work produced by the student writers themselves.
 Students wishing to enroll must present satisfactory evidence of motivation and serious interest in creative writing.
+May be repeated for credit as long as the topic is different.
 Standard or CR/NC grading.
 Also listed as WRC 2074.
 IV